dialoguemd/covid-19/src/regions/ca/info/ca-sk/reporting.md

 ## Saskatchewan: Who should I contact if I think I have COVID-19?

-Testing is available and recommended if you have unexplained new or worsening symptoms (of any severity) that may include one or more of the following:
+Testing is available and recommended if you have unexplained new or worsening symptoms (even mild symptoms) that may include one or more of the following:

 - Fever
 - Cough